Feodor586239/myhistory/README.md

-The ancient city of Babylon, famous for the Hanging Gardens, thrived around 1800 BC.
+The ancient city of Rome was founded in 753 BC.